jonasstr/kit-assignments-downloader/README.md

 ## Why do I need this?

-Using *kita*, you will not have to care about keeping your assignments up to date **ever again**.
+Using kita, you will not have to care about keeping your assignments up to date anymore.
-*Kita* automatically logs in to your ilias account, downloads the latest assignment of all your classes and moves them to the correct folders in your KIT directory - with just one command.
+Kita automatically logs in to your ilias account, downloads the latest assignment of all your classes and moves them to the correct folders in your KIT directory - with just one command.

 *Contents*: **[Requirements](#requirements)** | **[Installation and setup](#installation-and-setup)** | **[Getting started](#getting-started)** | **[Supported courses](#supported-courses)** | **[Adding new courses](#adding-new-courses)**